Political ad dollars drive brands and candidates to CTV

 With Election Day around the corner, political advertising is approaching its peak.
 Traditional television ad spots have become scarcer, forcing candidates and brands to consider digital venues that have more abundant inventory.
 With more platforms than ever offering advertising this election cycle, streaming and connected TV (CTV) are natural destinations.

-“We have the growth of the streaming marketplace in general, says Michael Leszega, vice president at Magna Global Marketplace Intelligence.
+“We have the growth of the streaming marketplace in general, says Michael Leszega, vice president of global market intelligence at Magna.
 “Then above that, we have put this surge in political spending across all media channels.
 The rising tide is lifting all boats.”

 This election cycle, political CTV ad impressions have increased 489% month over month, per Madhive.
 EMarketer projects that about 13% of political ad budgets are earmarked for CTV in 2024, compared to just 2.7% in 2020.